Chymyst/chymyst-core/docs/chymyst05.md

 `JoinRun` goes beyond this limitation, since reactions in `JoinRun` are values created at run time.
 For instance, we could create an array of molecules and reactions, where the size of the array is determined at run time.

-However, reactions will not be activated until a join definition is made by calling `join`, which we can only do once.
+However, reactions will not be activated until a reaction site is made by calling `join`, which we can only do once.
-(We cannot write a second join definition using an input molecule that is already bound to a previous join definition.
-More generally, we cannot modify a join definition once it has been written.)
+(We cannot write a second reaction site using an input molecule that is already bound to a previous reaction site.
+More generally, we cannot modify a reaction site once it has been written.)

-For this reason, join definitions in `JoinRun` are still static in an important sense.
+For this reason, reaction sites in `JoinRun` are still static in an important sense.
 For instance, when we receive a molecule injector `c` as a result of some computation, the reactions that can start by consuming `c` are already fixed.
 We can neither disable these reactions nor add another reaction that will also consume `c`.